Find a job you love and you'll never work a day in your life.

 Dan got his start in television news in 1995 while he was still a junior at Mesa State College in Grand Junction, CO.
 His internship lead to his first job in journalism as the morning anchor and noon weatherman.
 Further news jobs took him to Mankato, MN, Yuma and finally Tucson.
 It was also during college he spent four summers as a wildland firefighter for the Bureau of Land Management.

->Dan is the father of two boys: Kurtis and Dean.
+Dan is the father of three boys -- Kurtis, Dean, and Preston, who was born on April 27, 2019.
 He's the lucky husband of Jennifer, who's originally from Nassau, Bahamas.
 The were married in 2010 and love calling Tucson home.

 Dan is heavily involved in our community.
 He's the charter president of the Casas Adobes Optimist Club.
 For the past several years that club has adopted upwards of 30 less-fortunate families during Christmas, making sure the kids have presents under the tree and food on the table.

 Dan is also a founding trustee board member of the Greater Tucson Fire Foundation assisting our local fire community with funding, tools, technology, advanced training, equipment, survivors' help, and education campaigns to support these brave men and women.